MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-product-info-for-apps-and-add-ons.md

 To get Store product info for the add-ons that are available for the current app, use the [GetAssociatedStoreProductsAsync](https://msdn.microsoft.com/library/windows/apps/mt706571.aspx) method.
 This is an asynchronous method that returns a collection of  [StoreProduct](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.aspx) objects that represent each of the available add-ons.
 You must pass a list of strings to this method that identify the types of add-ons you want to retrieve.
 For a list of the supported string values, see the [ProductKind](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storeproduct.productkind.aspx) property.

+> [!NOTE]
->**Note**&nbsp;&nbsp;If the app has many add-ons, you can alternatively use the [GetAssociatedStoreProductsWithPagingAsync](https://msdn.microsoft.com/library/windows/apps/mt706572.aspx) method to use paging to return the add-on results.
+> If the app has many add-ons, you can alternatively use the [GetAssociatedStoreProductsWithPagingAsync](https://msdn.microsoft.com/library/windows/apps/mt706572.aspx) method to use paging to return the add-on results.

 The following example retrieves info for all durable add-ons, Store-managed consumable add-ons, and developer-managed consumable add-ons.